-Caregiver advisors and experienced service providers were asked which topics caregiver advisors should be trained on (Figure 11).
+Past caregiver advisors and experienced service providers were asked which topics caregiver advisors should be trained on (Figure 11).
 A majority felt that caregiver advisors should be trained on the organization's structure.
 However, only approximately half had either received the training or felt their organization provided the training on an organization's structure.
-More strikingly, less than 25% of participants felt that their organization provided Caregiver advisors on how to share their personal experiences in a constructive way, despite that the majority of participants felt that this training was important.
+More strikingly, less than 25% of participants felt that their organization provided training on 'how to share their personal experiences', despite that the majority of participants felt that this training was important.